 Regional management is extremely diverse: it aims to develop dynamism in regions and better utilise potential, as well as designing sustainable living areas and making both town and country more attractive.

-Students will acquire a high level of subject expertise and excellent social skills, which will enable them to take up the regional-level management roles that are commonly found in companies.
-They will examine the strengths and challenges of a region, learn to involve key actors, plan projects, acquire financial resources and support regional development processes.
+During the Master’s degree in Regional Management you acquire a high level of subject expertise and excellent social skills.
+This will enable you to assume the regional-level management roles that are commonly found in companies, public institutions and associations.
+You will be committed to the development of a region, examine its strengths and challenges, learn to involve key stakeholders, plan projects, acquire financial resources and support regional development processes.

 The Regional Management course is interdisciplinary with a focus on practical experience.
 This is achieved by drawing on the expertise of our professors, involving external experts with real-life experience as part-time lecturers and carrying out case studies, project studies and subject-specific excursions.
 European and international contexts are also taught, e.g. by cooperating with other Master’s degree programmes and offering courses in English.
 Project studies and the promotion of social skills are given a high level of importance.

 The Regional Management master's degree is spread over three semesters.
 Two semesters focus primarily on teaching cross-sector skills and expertise to enable graduates to take on regional development positions.
 The third semester is reserved for the master's thesis and specialist courses with a particular focus on the labour market.

 Between the semesters or during the third semester at the latest, an industrial placement lasting at least four weeks provides an introduction to the real world of work and everyday professional life.

 Each semester comprises studies worth 30 European Credit Points (EC), two thirds of which are allotted to compulsory modules.
 The rest can be chosen from an extensive range of modules (elective modules) to ensure individual specialisation.